-Fattoush is a classic Mediterranean salad made with homemade pita chips, fresh mint, parsley, radishes, lettuce, tomatoes, onions, sumac, and pomegranate seeds topped with a tangy dressing made with lemon, olive oil, and pomegranate molasses.
+Fattoush is a classic Lebanese salad made with homemade pita chips, fresh mint, parsley, radishes, lettuce, tomatoes, onions, sumac, and pomegranate seeds topped with a tangy dressing made with lemon, olive oil, and pomegranate molasses.

 Ingredient Notes